husarion/static_docs_deprecated/src/core2/manuals/husarion-add-ons.md

 ![](/assets/img/husarion-add-ons/sensor.png)
 </div>

 The schematic shows a single sensor interface.
-Each sensor connector is connected with the corresponding hSens number on CORE2, eg. hSens1 <-> Sensor1 on the CORE2brick shield.
+Each sensor connector is connected with the corresponding hSens number on CORE2, eg. hSens1 is connected with Sensor1 on the CORE2brick shield.
 The voltage regulators on the shield converts 5V supply from CORE2 to 3.3V and 9V, needed for LEGO® sensors.
 The switchable current source is necessary for some sensors.

 <table>
     <tr>